zxk19981227/STDG/README.md

-# Composite Relationship Fields with Transformers for Scene Graph Generation
+# STDG: Semi-Teacher-Student Training Paradigm for Depth-guided One-stage Scene Graph Generation

 This codebase is the official implementation of "STDG: Semi-Teacher-Student Training Paradigm for Depth-guided One-stage Scene Graph Generation" (Accepted at ICMR2024).